 - Jewish languages: including Hebrew language and linguistics, Hebrew literature (original and works in English translation), Yiddish language and literature (rare and scarce volumes are sought to complement the existing collection, and linguistic studies of Yiddish and Yiddish literary criticism), original works in and studies of Ladino, Aramaic, Judeo-Persian, Judeo-Italian, Hakitia, Samaritan, etc. (which may support broader ethnographic, interlingual, or sociolinguistic research).

 And the following geographically centered studies, as part of the Libraries’ NEH Challenge Grant to support cross-disciplinary research:

-- Latin American and Caribbean Jewish studies, encompassing a broad range of materials (primary and secondary) relating to the Jewish experience within these regions, with a particular emphasis on the immigrant experience.
-Languages include English, Hebrew, Yiddish and Spanish.
+- Latin American and Caribbean Jewish studies: encompassing a broad range of materials (primary and secondary) relating to the Jewish experience within these regions.
+Multiple languages, but mainly Spanish, Yiddish, Hebrew and English.

-- Florida Jewish history, primary and secondary materials produced about or by Jews living in Florida from the colonial period to present day.
+- Florida: Floridian Jewish history, and primary and secondary materials produced about or by Jews living in Florida from the colonial period to present day.
 Multiple languages, but mainly English, Hebrew, Yiddish and Spanish.